The Ascension into Heaven

 Ascension

-Forty days after his resurrection from the dead, Jesus ascended into Heaven to be seated at the right hand of God the Father where He intercedes for us and rules over his Kingdom that will never end.
+Forty days after his Resurrection from the dead, Jesus ascended, Body and Soul, into Heaven to be seated at the right hand of God the Father.
+From there, He intercedes for mankind and rules over his Kingdom that will never end.

-Jesus’ ascension is a key element, and the final part, of the Paschal Mystery of Christ.
+Jesus’ ascension into Heaven is a key element, and the final part, of the Paschal Mystery of Christ.

-By ascending into Heaven as man, both body and soul, Jesus opens Heaven so that our resurrected bodies can enter Heaven and be reunited with our souls when Jesus comes again.
+By ascending into Heaven as man, both body and soul, Jesus opens Heaven for men so that their resurrected bodies can enter Heaven and be reunited with their souls when Jesus comes to judge the living and the dead.

 Jesus’ ascension into Heaven is affirmed in the creeds and meditated on as a Glorious Mystery of the Rosary.